FormidableLabs/victory-scatter/README.md

 }
 ```

 `x` and `y` data attributes are required to determine the position of each data point.
 The additonal attributes described above can be included in each data object if you want to style points individually, or included in the `style` prop to style entire data sets.
-If data is not provided, mock data will be used as described in [Examples](#Examples).
+If data is not provided, mock data will be used as described above.

-**PropType** Array of objects
+**PropTypes** Array of objects

 **Default** Calculated mock data